if-not-nil/cow-tools/README.md

 this does just what you think it does now, run `cows first.lua 1`
 <img width="734" alt="placeholder" src="https://github.com/user-attachments/assets/5bf85b8c-974c-41cf-b540-c77828059170" />

-that's right, you're balling now now, if you have fzf, just run `cows first.lua`
+now, if you have fzf, try running `cows first`
 it's not colorized or anything yet, but it helps you keep up with the requests you have

 here's a better example